English Comprehension

 Custom profiles allow users to include as much or as little information as they want, including pictures.
 You can connect with friends and acquaintances by sending and accepting friend requests on the platform.

 Facebook is one of the sites where users waste time searching nonsense added by so-called Facebook friends.
-It commences with one beep of your phone and ends hours later after going down some rabbit hole searching for something but never actually finding it.
-It also can create addiction comparable to drug addiction.
+It commences with one beep from your phone and ends hours later, after you’ve gone down a rabbit hole searching for something but never actually found it.
+It can also create addiction comparable to drug addiction.

 YouTube